 Before there was a handy tube, toothpaste was actually tooth powder, often made from items such brick dust and crushed china.
-Prior to that, earliest efforts to cleanse one’s mouth may have taken the form of tooth sticks, or from 23 to 79 A.D. drinking goats’ milk to sweeten the breath.
+Prior to that, the earliest efforts to cleanse one’s mouth may have taken the form of tooth sticks, or from 23 to 79 A.D., many thought that drinking goats’ milk sweetened the breath.
 According to Toothpaste World, ashes from burnt mouse heads, rabbits’ heads, wolf heads, ox heels and goats’ feet were seen as breath enhancers.
 In the early 19th century, glycerin was added to tooth powder turning it into an early incarnation of the now familiar paste.

 Reportedly inspired during an 1892 trip to Paris by the collapsible metal tubes artists used for paint, the son of Dr. Washington Sheffield, a New London, Connecticut dentist, suggested his father use the packaging for his own brand of toothpaste: Créme Dentifrice.
 According to sources, until that point toothpaste was sold in a porcelain jar into which each family member dipped his or her brush.
 Talk about a personal hygiene no-no!
 Four years later, Colgate began using tubes and the official toothpaste delivery system was born.

 - Tube or otherwise, in addition to oral hygiene and 1,000-watt smiles, toothpaste’s multi-purpose uses include its other shine properties when cleaning tarnish from silver items and most jewelry (especially diamonds).